-British student, 21, wants to become the youngest person to walk solo to the South PoleComments
+A 21-year-old student from Nottingham University will attempt to beat the record as the youngest person to walk solo to the South Pole.

 A 21-year-old student wants to become the youngest person to walk solo to the South Pole.

 Tom Warburton, from the UK, is currently in training to trek the almost 700-mile (1,100km) distance from Hercules Inlet, on the coast of Antarctica, to the South Pole.